Storied Objects from the Smithsonian Folklife Festival

 —Olivia Cadaval and Rafael Varón Gabai, program curators

-Made of corrugated cardboard and tissue paper, then decorated with paint, tinsel, and flashy jewels, this bird-shaped headdress was worn in The Commonwealth of the Bahamas “Junkanoo rush”—joining more than a hundred other costumed participants.
+Made of corrugated cardboard and crepe paper, then decorated with paint, tinsel, and flashy jewels, this swan-shaped headdress was worn in The Commonwealth of the Bahamas “Junkanoo rush”—joining more than a hundred other costumed participants.

 From an island culture shaped by centuries of migration